faastjs/faast.js/docs/api/faastjs.commonoptions.addzipfile.md

 (1) The directory containing the script that imports the `faast` module.
 Specifically, the value of `__dirname` from that script.

 (2) The current working directory of the executing process.

+On the remote side, the zip file will be extracted into a directory with the same name as the file except the `".zip"` extension will be omitted.
+For example, if the zip file is specified as `"foo/bar.zip"`<!-- -->, on the remote side a directory named `./bar` will be created with the contents of the extracted zipfile.